alan8365/obsiden-library/Temp.md

 ### Soft computing

 Soft computing is a set of algorithms, including neural networks, fuzzy logic, and genetic algorithms.These algorithms are tolerant of imprecision, uncertainty, partial truth and approximation.
 It is contrasted with hard computing: algorithms which finds provably correct and optimal solutions to problems.

+### Memetic

+The study of information and culture based on an analogy with Darwinian evolution.

+### Pattern analysis

+### Pattern recognition

+### Survey paper

+paper that **summarizes and organizes recent research results in** a novel way that integrates and adds understanding to work in the field